God in the Tent

-These gods went by other names as well.
+These gods also went by other names.
 Lilith was the Hebrew Bible’s name for the Canaanite Asherah (Astarte, Babylonian).
 Baal is the reference Jesus gives when he mentions Satan (Lucifer) falling from the sky.
 Lk.
 10.18: Yeshua said to them, “I saw Satan fall like lightning from heaven.
 (19) Remember, I have given you authority; so you can trample down snakes and scorpions, indeed, all of the Enemy’s forces; and you will remain completely unharmed.
 Nevertheless, don’t be glad that the spirits submit to you; be glad that your names have been recorded in heaven,” CJSB (Complete Jewish Study Bible).*

 *See the Gideon series.

 For example, a pagan may be a tradesman.
 He would place the ‘god of honesty’ in his trading room.
-As tradition would have it, plotting dishonesty in front of such a statue was unacceptable.
+As tradition would have it, plotting dishonesty before such a statue was unacceptable.
 But if you wanted to speak of dishonest matters, you could remove yourself from that room to hatch such plans.
 By contrast, and as the development of Judaism continues, especially when there was no syncretic influence, the One True God lived with you, even within your tent.
 There could be no way to avoid His presence.
 He would know your comings and goings.

 YHWH was the first god who could grant not just favor but grace (Noah, Gn.
 6.8).
-He did not depend upon man to preserve the remnant of Himself on earth but could preserve the remnant as He saw fit, as the story of Noah, and later Abraham, illustrate.
+He did not depend upon man to preserve the remnant of Himself on earth but could preserve the remnant as He saw fit, as the story of Noah, and later Abraham, illustrates.
 He was not the god of your configuration.
 He was self-evident.
 He was “I Am that I Am.”

 *Love and Oneness